HEP-FCC/fcc-tutorials/full-detector-simulations/FccCaloPerformance/CaloFullSimExercise.md

 - what do you observe?
 :::{admonition} Answer
 :class: toggle
-- The resolution barely changed (it actually got slightly better).
+The resolution barely changed.
 This is partially due to the lack of statistics but also to the fact that the noise impact is small because this version of the calorimeter has been optimized to feature a low noise and at 10 GeV we are already dominated by the sampling term.
 :::

 ## Preparing for the next tutorial